The short, third-person version:

 A lot of my coaching clients are creative people who have gotten out of practice in their fields and need support to find their way back to their activities but I also coach anyone who needs encouragement, kindness, and reminders to be good to themselves and to keep trying.

-I regularly write articles for the CBC-NL website and my work there focuses on encouraging readers to create personal change through reframing and self-kindness, regularly appears on the CBC-NL website.
-I also have a weekly writing encouragement column on the 10 Minute Novelists website, and I am a bi-monthly contributor to the Fit is a Feminist Issue blog.
+I regularly write articles for the CBC-NL website and my work there focuses on encouraging readers to create personal change through reframing and self-kindness.
+I write a weekly post for Fit is a Feminist Issue and I wrote daily encouragement posts there during December and January and I used to write an almost-weekly writing column for the 10 Minute Novelists website before their format changed.
 My non-fiction also includes business writing and ghost-writing for clients, and, in the past, I have written occasional articles for The Telegram and other Saltwire newspapers.

 I write a lot of fiction, even though I haven’t spent a lot of time trying to get it published yet.
 I write flash fiction, short stories, mystery games, monologues, and one-act plays and I am currently revising one of my novels (tentatively titled Not Even Close.)